 Each investment option consists of one or more underlying funds.

-The underlying investments are managed by Vanguard Group, Dimensional Fund Advisors, Pacific Investment Management Company (PIMCO), and the Utah Public Treasurers’ Investment Fund, or are held in trust by my529 at Sallie Mae Bank and U.S. Bank.
+The underlying investments are managed by The Vanguard Group and Dimensional Fund Advisors, Pacific Investment Management Company (PIMCO), and the Utah State Treasurer’s Office, or are held in trust by my529 at Sallie Mae Bank and U.S. Bank.

 Account owners do not own the underlying investments that constitute any my529 investment option.